joeyparrish/upfish/docs/config.md

 To add a custom config to UpFish, open the extension and click the "Add" button.
 ![The "add" button](custom-add.png)

-Next, fill in a name and the URL of the config file (from your local web server or from a more permanent location), then click "Save".
+Next, fill in the URL of the config file (from your local web server or from a more permanent location).
+If the config can be loaded, the name field will be automatically populated from the config file.
+Then click "Save".
 ![The "edit" dialog](custom-edit.png)

 Your custom config will now show up in the list of configs.